degdigital/DEG.ANGULAR.SP/README.md

 # AngularSP
 AngularSP is an Angular module containing a factory and associated directives for interacting with SharePoint.

+**WARNING: This version (1.0) will no longer be supported with bugfixes.
+A cleaner, easier to use version (1.1) is currently in the works and should be ready for release by 1 May 2016.**

 ## Usage

 ### Building your List Definition